cyberbotics/webots/docs/blog/Webots-2019-b-release.md

 ## Extra Goodies

-The installation of Webots on Windows has been simplified: the administrator privileges are not needed anymore.
+The installation of Webots on Windows has been simplified: administrator privileges are not needed anymore.

-Following the announce of the Python 2.7 deprecation early next year, we also decided to display a deprecation message when using it before dropping it completely in the next release.
+Following the announcement of Python 2.7 deprecation early next year, Webots now displays a deprecation message when a robot controller is using Python 2.7.
+We will drop Python 2.7 completely from the next release in favor of Python 3.

 **Go and [download](https://cyberbotics.com/#download) Webots R2019b today, so you don't miss out on all these great new features!**